Gardenia is one of the most attractive flowers for its heavenly fragrance, snow-white petals, and ability to bear Southern heat.

 Be careful about the disorders that can harm your Gardenia, such as iron deficiency.
 The symptom of this disorder is the gradual yellowing and decaying of the usually snow-white leaves.

-Another disorder would be the lack of evolving buds, which results from exposing the Gardenia to little sun or only exposing it to shade.
+Another disorder is the lack of evolving buds, which results from exposing the Gardenia to little sun or only shade.

-If your plant suffers from this case, keep in mind that Gardenia is essentially a sun-loving southern plant.
+If your plant suffers from this case, remember that Gardenia is essentially a sun-loving southern plant.
 Therefore, it needs direct sunlight to thrive.